Scaling-up community-led EbA in biodiverse forest landscapes in Vietnam

 Project Status

 The project has documented five scalable EbA best practice cases applied by forest and farm producer organisations (FFPOs) active in the project provinces.
 The EbA practices thus documented include various types of agroforestry systems with long-rotation timber species, locally adapted livestock keeping systems and non-timber forest product cultivation.
-Each of these cases also show some diversification in income-generating options.
+Each of these cases also show some diversification of income generation option.
 The case studies highlight the rich biocultural heritage of local communities in Northern Viet Nam.
 They also demonstrate that a renewed emphasis on these locally adapted species and technologies enables local communities’ sustainable adaptation to the effects of a changing climate.
+Several social media and online content developed based on these best practice examples further publicise the role and investment effort by smallholder forest and farm producers in climate change adaptation as well as concrete steps supporting organisations and authorities should take to create an enabling environment for locally led EbA efforts.

-To inspire the development of an innovative shared label for EbA-originating products, the project enabled the participation of four leaders from FFPOs at a conference where the concept of an existing shared labelling initiative in Southeast Asia was introduced to Vietnamese producers.
+To inspire the development of an innovative shared label for EbA-origin products, the project enabled the participation of four leaders FFPOs at a conference introducing the concept of an existing shared labelling initiative in SE Asia to Vietnamese producers.
 Lessons learned from this event and shared with FFPO members served as a starting point for reflections on the feasibility of an EbA-linked labelling system among FFPOs in the project area.